PNinad/puranikninad/index.md

 ## News

 - **[Jan.
-2024, Upcoming talk]**  *A discrete instrument in an indiscrete world: Developing a digital harmonium for Indian music* for Research Alive 2024-25 [Link](https://www.mcgill.ca/music/research/research-alive)
+2024, Research Alive presentation]**  *A discrete instrument in an indiscrete world: Developing a digital harmonium for Indian music* for Research Alive 2024-25 [Link](https://youtu.be/l8ngmK1UjTA?si=cp3p0R-TlMjA3cIn)
 - **[Dec.
 2024, Paper Accepted]** *Thoughts on mapping and interface design of a keyboard to perform continuous pitch ornamentations in Hindustani music* at ICASSP 2025 Hyderabad, India in special track *Workshop on Indian Music Analysis and Generative Applications (WIMAGA)*